Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/etl_intro_data_azure.md

   - medallion
 ---

-Stacks Data Platform showcases an array of integrated data processing pipelines, designed to demonstrate its full spectrum of capabilities.
-Our goal is to offer a comprehensive user journey that begins at the data source and travels through multiple transformations within the data lake layers, culminating in visualizations on graphical dashboards.
+Stacks Data Platform contains a range of example data workloads and pipelines, designed to demonstrate its capabilities for delivering production ready data engineering and analytics solutions.
+These example workloads cover all stages from ingesting data from source, applying data transformations across data lake layers, ultimately enabling end-user data visualisations and analytics.

 ## Data pipelines

-The naming convention for the data pipelines originates in Databricks' Medallion Architecture, which emphasises structured data transformation layers:
+The data lake structure and approach used in Stacks is based upon the [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) design pattern.
+This approach delivers a lakehouse solution, with the following structured data transformation layers:

-* [Data Ingestion](ingest_data_azure.md): The initial stage of data collection.
+* [Bronze (data ingestion)](ingest_data_azure.md): Landing of raw data from source.
-* [Silver Pipeline](silver_data_azure.md): Conformance, cleansing and data quality processing stage.
+* [Silver](silver_data_azure.md): Conformance, cleansing and data quality processing stage.
-* Gold Pipeline: Involves data aggregations, refinement and enrichment, producing datasets optimized for analytics.
+* Gold: Data aggregations, refinement and enrichment, producing datasets optimised for analytics and visualisation.

 ### ETL utilities

-This section also introduces several auxiliary utilities to complement the main data pipelines:
+Stacks data platform features several auxiliary utilities to enhance the process for developing and deploying production-ready data pipelines and workloads.

 * [Data Quality](data_quality_azure.md): An optional step incorporated into all ETL pipelines to ensure data integrity.
 * [Datastacks](datastacks.md): A CLI tool designed to facilitate the creation of custom pipelines using predefined templates.